frctl/fractal/docs/configuration.md

 * **Choices:** `handlebars | nunjucks | mustache`
 * **Default:** `handlebars`

-#### Component file extension
+#### File extension

-The file extension for your component views that Fractal will look for when parsing the component directory.
+The file extension for your component views that Fractal will look for when parsing the components directory.

 ```js
 fractal.set('components.ext', '.hbs');